 Pinch out your tomato plant side shoots to develop a single line of growth to ensure that you’ve got all the energy going into the fruit production, which is what you want.

 What you might need for growing tomatoes

-- 3 Adjustable Rings: All steel clasps are movable and the position of hoops and stakes is adjustable, help satisfy specific support need of plants.
-Sizes of 3 hoops are different, conform to practical growth principle, provide better support.
-Stackable, easy to store and ensure safer arrival.
+- 【Adjustable Design】With movable hooks, 3 hoops can be adjusted up and down left and right, the position of hoops and stakes is adjustable, sizes of 3 hoops are different, conform to practical growth principle, provide better support.
+Stackable for better storage and reuse.

 - 🌑[Rustproof and Durable] Tomato and Plant support cage both the stakes and rings are made of metal material and wrapped in a high-quality plastic coating.
 Flexible plastic connectors.
 That make it rust-proof, the heat dissipation is good, does not hinder plant growth and entanglement, durable to use.

 - 🌑[2-Sections Design Plant Stake] each section stake height about 18 inch, through the stake connectors, the height of the plant support cage can be extended to 36 inch.

 - 🌑[Adjustable Plant Support Ring] The Max diameter of plant cage ring is approx.: 12 inch.
 Adjust the diameter of the ring by adjusting the accessories on the ring, and adjust the height of the ring on the stake by adjusting the ring and the connecting piece on the stake, that to meet your different needs.